wirecard/wpp-integration-demo-php/README.md

 #### Find a group of transactions
 * by transaction ID

-### The most common following up operations by payment methods
+### The most common follow-up operations by payment methods

 #### Credit card
 * reserve